saisravan909/rev5-continuous-monitoring-cwg/plan.md

 - [Changes to CWG Operations](#changes-to-cwg-operations)

 ## Background
-FedRAMP Community Working Groups (CWGs) are public, informal and collaborative groups that facilitate industry-led knowledge sharing on commercial and government best practices for information security.
+FedRAMP Community Working Groups (CWGs) are public, informal and collaborative groups that facilitate industry-led knowledge sharing on best practices for information security.
 Every FedRAMP CWG has the following primary objectives:
 - Ensure FedRAMP has direct insight into community activities, goals, achievements, best practices, etc. in specific areas to inform creation of standards and policies prior to their formal development.
 - Ensure that FedRAMP stakeholders have equal public access to information from FedRAMP and an open forum and semi-structured opportunities to work towards shared goals in different and innovative ways.